 They also had the opportunity to hop in the AG Combine Simulator, an interactive mobile educational display unit provided by the South Carolina Farm Bureau Federation that allows users to harvest virtual row crops through the magic of audiovisuals in the cab of a real agricultural combine.
 Participants who “ride’ in the combine cab see and hear how SC’s farmers harvest a variety of crops.

 Their final field trip was to Riverbanks Zoo and Botanical Gardens.
 While there, students saw plants in different habitats and learned how they adapt to their environments.
 They also visited the Zoo’s own vegetable garden.

 The students participated in projects and lessons that helped them hone their reading, math, and science skills all while learning about gardening.
 The students researched and created plant cell models; created their very own stepping stones using stained glass and concrete; churned fresh butter; learned how to make paper using recycled scraps; and made edible soil models using chocolate cookies, chips and pudding with gummy worms and sprinkles.

 They even became inventors, creating a tool to help gardeners and farmers, and presenting their ideas through PowerPoint presentations and posters.
 Some genius ideas emerged, such as an automatic weed puller and a 3-way shovel.
 Students also designed their summer program t-shirts.

 The summer gardening program at Scranton Elementary School was made possible by a group of local businesses, including McCall Farms.
-One of America’s leading producers of farm fresh canned vegetables and fruit, McCall Farms has been cultivating food for more than 177 years.
-The family-owned and operated company produces a wide variety of Southern-style products, to include Glory Foods.
+One of America’s leading producers of farm-fresh canned vegetables and fruit, McCall Farms has been cultivating food for more than 177 years.
+The family-owned and operated company produces a wide variety of Southern-style products, including Glory Foods.